rocco/rocco.github.io/_source/projects/_posts/2009-04-28-panda-route-nokia-widget.md

 banner:
 ---

-Panda Route is a Web Runtime (WRT) widget developed during the 24-hour Hackathon at Nokia’s Developer Summit 2009.
+[{% image left /images/pandaroute-logo.jpg "Panda Route Travel Planner WRT Widget Logo" %}][ovistore] Panda Route is a Web Runtime (WRT) widget developed during the 24-hour Hackathon at Nokia’s Developer Summit 2009 in Monaco.

-I went there having never developed a WRT widget before and **won 2nd runner-up price in the Hackathon.**
+I was invited by Nokia and went there having never developed a WRT widget before and **won 2nd runner-up price in the Hackathon.**
 Quite a positive outcome, especially taking into consideration we were the only team with only one developer!

-It also meant I had to present Panda Route on the big stage in front of Nokia executives on very short notice:
+This also meant I had to present Panda Route on the big stage in front of Nokia executives on very short notice:

 ![Rocco Georgi presents at Nokia Developer Summit 2009](http://farm4.staticflickr.com/3661/3505636560_38fcf58d0f_z.jpg)